Brett-Tanner/obsidian/Books/Eloquent JavaScript.md

 To make an object iterable you need to define a method named with `Symbol.iterator`, which is a symbol value defined by the language for this purpose.
 In addition to letting you use `for ... of` with the object, it also enables the spread operator (`...`) to spread the object's values into an array.

 When called, that method should return an object which implements the iterator interface (`next()`; which returns the next result, `value`; the next value if any and `done`; which should be true if there are no more results).

+# Chapter 8 - Bugs & Errors

+Exceptions unwind the stack until they hit a `try` block which can catch them.
+They're created like `throw new Error()`.
+You can also include code you want to ensure is run regardless of whether or not an exception is thrown in a `finally` block, after `try` and in addition to/instead of `catch`.

+You can't selectively catch certain types of exception in JS, an interesting design choice.
+So you need to manually check for it in the `catch` using the `e` param, book suggests creating an `Error` subclass if one doesn't exist for your situation like `class TypoError extends Error` and checking if `e` is an instance of that subclass.

+The issue with exceptions is they can cause the program to completely abandon its work, leaving any side effects in place.
+Since exceptions can be thrown anywhere and handled somewhere completely different, it can be difficult/complex to correctly clean up these side effects.

+## Strict Mode

+Without strict mode, `for (i = 0; ...)` won't complain about the missing `let`, and will instead assign `i` as a global variable.

+In strict mode, `this` is undefined for functions not called as methods.
+Without strict, it refers to the global scope.